Existence of multi-dimensional pulsating fronts for KPP equations: a new formulation approach: Introduction

 In the next step, they removed the elliptic regularization by passing to the limit $\varepsilon\to0$.
 This approach requires refined estimates of the solution independent of $\varepsilon\ll 1$ small enough.

-The second method we can mention is a general theory for the spreading speeds and the existence of pulsating travelling fronts developed by Weinberger \cite{W2002} using dynamical system arguments.
-He proved the existence of minimal wave speed and its coincidence with the spreading speed for a recursion equation governed by an order-preserving compact operator of monostable type in a multi-dimensional periodic habitat.
+The second method we can mention is a general theory for the spreading speeds and the pulsating travelling waves developed by Weinberger \cite{W2002} using dynamical system arguments.
+He proved the existence of spreading speed and its coincidence with the minimal speed of travelling waves for a recursion equation governed by an order-preserving compact operator of monostable type in a multi-dimensional periodic habitat.
 Liang and Zhao \cite{LZ2010} further generalized this theory to the abstract monotone semiflows with weak ($\alpha$-contraction) compactness.
-These abstract results can be applied to various monotone systems posed on periodic environments to describe the spreading speed property and to ensure the existence of pulsating front.
+These abstract results can be applied to various monotone systems posed on periodic environments to describe the spreading speed properties and to ensure the existence of pulsating fronts.

 A third method we can also mention is based on the intersection number argument for one-dimensional reaction-diffusion equations, for which we refer to \cite{Angenent, Matano}.
 Such a method has been proposed in \cite{DGM2014} and further developed in \cite{GM2020}.
-Under weak assumptions, it is particular proved that the solution starting from Heaviside initial data is steeper than any entire solutions.
+Under weak assumptions, it is in particular proved that the solution starting from Heaviside initial data is steeper than any entire solution.
 This allows the authors to obtain the existence of pulsating fronts for monostable equations while bistable and combustion cases are also considered.
 The approach has also been extended by Nadin \cite{N2015} for some problems posed on a general heterogeneous medium, namely without any periodic assumptions.

 Let us finally mention an other method recently developed by Griette and Matano in \cite{Griette-Matano-2021} for an one-dimensional spatially periodic reaction-diffusion system with hybrid nonlinearity.
 For such systems, pulsating waves with speed $c>0$ are reformulated as a fixed point of the time $T=\frac{1}{c}$ Poincar\'e map composed with a spatial shift corresponding to the period of the environment.
 This fixed point equation is roughly solved using the Schauder fixed point theorem.
 This methodology seems to be well adapted to handle the existence of pulsating waves in one-dimensional environments.
 The case of multi-dimensional media seems to be more complicated to deal with using such an approach.